Gurriel Bigotry Warranted A World Series Suspension

 Houston’s Cuban first baseman Yuli Gurriel celebrated a home run off the Los Angeles Dodgers’ Japanese starting pitcher Yu Darvish with bigoted behavior.
 This took place with the Houston Astros during game 3 of the World Series.
 His gesture is one that could never be interpreted as a sign of respect.
 Gurriel acknowledged that it was wrong while reiterating he didn’t mean to offend anyone.

 Gurriel Bigotry Lightly Regarded

 Commisioner Rob Manfred’s issued a widely lauded 5 game suspension slated to start next year for the Gurriel bigotry.
 His stated reasons as to why the suspension was in the regular season rather than the World Series included:

-This punishment is defendable but ultimately insufficient in confronting the problem.
+This punishment is defendable.
+Ultimately insufficient in confronting the problem.
 I have no problem with 5 games.
-Given the range of suspensions for bigoted language before, it seems reasonable.
+Given the range of suspensions for bigoted language before.
+It seems reasonable.
 The 5 games should have been the remaining World Series games, and 1 game nexr year.

-Yu Darvish wanting to move forward would happen if the suspension was now, instead of later.
+Yu Darvish wanting to move forward would happen if the suspension.
+He wishes that it was now, instead of later.
 It also should not mitigate the punishment received for the act.

 Finally, Gurriel is expected not to appeal which makes sense.
-Bigots tend not to want to have light shined on their actions, and we all saw what he did.
+The bigots tend not to want to have light shined on their actions.
+We all saw what he did.